carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-10-16-Week8-CarolRamsey.md

 **What did you do this past week?**

-I found out how many points the blog posts are worth.
-Oh no, it's a sad day.
-I've put time into it each week, to contibute something someone might like to read.
-But, that is how it goes sometimes.
-Besides that, our team formed, our tools are setup and we started coding on Friday, getting the web page, web server, Javascript, etc. to talk to each other.
+Our IDB team formed, our tools setup and we started coding on Friday, getting the web page, web server, Javascript, etc. to talk to each other.

 **What's in your way?**